nhoizey/nicolas-hoizey.com/_posts/2017/11/09-medium-is-only-an-edge-server-of-your-posse-cdn-your-blog-is-the-origin/2017-11-09-medium-is-only-an-edge-server-of-your-posse-cdn-your-own-blog-is-the-origin.md

 # Bad things can happen

-Additionnaly, Medium is a service that can disappear like many others before, and your content might be lost.
+Additionally, Medium is a service that can disappear like many others before, and your content might be lost.
 I will never accept to take such a risk for my content.

 Also, there are sometimes issues with content moderation, like [Peter O'Shaughnessy](https://twitter.com/poshaughnessy/) experienced a few days ago: